ilijachrchev/Portfolio/README.md

 # 🌐 Ilija Chrchev – Personal Portfolio

 **Modern, responsive, and animated portfolio built with Next.js and Tailwind CSS.**
-Showcasing my projects, volunteering work, and professional endorsements — all in one minimal, performance-driven site.
+Showcasing my projects, volunteering work and etc. All in one minimal site.

 ---

 ## 🚀 Overview

-This portfolio represents **my personal brand** as a computer science student and developer based in Slovenia.
+This portfolio reflects who I am as a computer science student and developer in Slovenia.
+It’s **built to be clear, interactive, and easy to explore.**
-It focuses on clarity, interactivity, and storytelling — blending a developer’s precision with a designer’s touch.

 Built to be more than just a “resume site,” it features:

 * ⚡ **Full dark/light mode system**
 * ✨ **Smooth animations on scroll**
 * 💬 **Live endorsement system** (real-time updates)
-* 🧩 **Dynamic project cards** with progress tracking
+* 🧩 **Dynamic project cards**
-* 🫱‍🫲 **Volunteer & organization showcase** (FAMNIT, MSOS, GDG on Campus)
+* 🫱‍🫲 **Volunteer & organization showcase**
-* 📱 **Fully responsive** on all devices
+* 📱 **Fully responsive**

 ---